LawrieCape/niko-test/src/pages/products/workstation-cranes.md

       structural engineer to ensure they can sustain the weight of the load and light crane.
     images:
-      - imageAlt: ceiling mounted bridge crane
+      - imageAlt: ceiling mounted light crane
         imageUrl: /img/ceiling_mounted_bridge_crane.jpg
     title: Ceiling Mounted Light Cranes
 ---